LCM-Lab/context-denoising-training/README.md

 **At least 8 GPUs with more than 85G memory of each are required to run it successfully.**

-Calcuate and visualize the IG / FR score of the generated results by running
+Calculate and visualize the IG / FR score of the generated results by running

 ```bash
 python preliminary/src/stats_igscore.py --context_length=11900